Track your nutrition and health goals

 | Roasted kabuli chana | ~364 kcal | ~19g |

-Gur chana (roasted chana with jaggery) is a traditional snack combining roasted kala chana with jaggery pieces or jaggery coating.
-The added jaggery increases calorie content significantly:
+Gur chana (roasted chana with jaggery) is a traditional snack combining roasted kala chana with jaggery.
+Adding jaggery increases the calorie and sugar content significantly:

 | Gur Chana Serving | Approximate Calories |